UtahMountainBiking.com presents...

 Entry fee:

 $25 pre-registered ($35 day-of-race).
-Includes Frozen Hog t-shirt, swag, winner's ribbons, prize drawing, bragging rights as a crazy biker.
-Register on-line, or call 801-653-2689 (9-5 M-F) with your charge card information, or mail registration to: Utah Mountain Biking, 169 W Main St, Lehi, UT 84043.
-Pre-registration strongly encouraged.
-Due to the winter conditions and location we must limit the number of racers.
-For winners prizes and merchandise drawing following the race, you must be present to win.
+Includes Frozen Hog t-shirt, winner's ribbons, and bragging rights as a crazy biker.
+Pre-registration strongly encouraged -- due to the winter conditions and location we must limit the number of racers.

-Joaquim Hailer of Zazoosh.com will be snapping racer action photos.
-Remember your racer number so you can find your photo more quickly, and visit the site a few days after the race to buy a great memory.
+Glory: We've had racer action photos each of the last 6 races.
+Details will be included in your swag bag.
+Remember your racer number so you can find your photo more quickly, and visit the photo site a few days after the race to buy a great memory.

 AWARDS:

 Individual awards for racing categories, grand champion award for the fastest expert rider, and 4-person team competitions, as listed below.
-The award ceremony will be held immediately after the race.
-A merchandise drawing follows the awards.
-(While waiting for your awards, get cozy warm in the Bowery Pavilion.
-We'll wrap the thing in plastic and make it toasty with giant propane heaters.)
+Award are immediately after the race.

 Division Awards: 1st through 3rd receive ribbons plus merchandise prizes.